michaelaye/nbplanetary/README.md

 This will pull in these other dependencies and their dependencies:

-`strictyaml pandas pvl numpy python-dateutil tqdm lxml yarl hirise-tools kalasiris`
+`tomlkit pandas pvl numpy python-dateutil tqdm lxml yarl hirise-tools kalasiris`

 ## PDS tools